What is Eyelid Surgery / Blepharoplasty?

 - Driving is permitted after a few days, if not taking pain medications.

-- You may resume all normal activities after three weeks of the eyelid surgery / blepharoplasty surgery.
+- You may resume all normal activities after three weeks of the procedure.

-More specific recommendations will be made when you come to Park Cities Plastic Surgery Center in Dallas.
+Specific recommendations will be suggested when you arrive at Park Cities Plastic Surgery in Dallas.